 Human food abounds, and they help themselves to it, to have something to show for their efforts when they return to their hives.
 This isn’t always a good thing—because the hive might reject their harvest, rendering their efforts futile—but bees don’t really have the foresight for that.

-There’s also a risk that food which is left out by humans has been contaminated with diseases by other colonies that sampled it.
-If a bee takes this food home, it could infect their whole hive.
+There’s also a risk that food that is left out by humans has been contaminated with diseases by other colonies that sampled it.
+If a bee takes this food home, it could infect its whole hive.